mozilla/firefox-translations-training/docs/opus-trainer.md

 ### Supported modifiers

-`aug-typos` - applies typos with probability 0.1
+`aug-typos` - applies typos with a probability of 0.1

 `aug-title` - applies title case with probability 0.1